 Running WRFDA requires a Fortran 90 compiler.
-We have tested the WRFDA system on the following platforms: Linux (IFORT, GFORTRAN, PGF90), Macintosh (GFORTRAN/PGF90), IBM (XLF), and SGI Altix (IFORT).
+The WRFDA system can be compiled on the following platforms: Linux (ifort, gfortran, pgf90), Macintosh (gfortran, ifort), IBM (xlf), and SGI Altix (ifort).
 Please let us know if this does not meet your requirements, and we will attempt to add other machines to our list of supported architectures, as resources allow.
 Although we are interested in hearing about your experiences in modifying compiler options, we do not recommend making changes to the configure file used to compile WRFDA.

-Installing WRFDA for 3D-Var Run
+Installing WRFDA for 3DVAR Run